anoxic/http-fast/README.md

 list($sent, $headers, $body) = http('GET', 'http://example.com');
 ```

 Internally, http-fast uses an HTTP stream resource.
-A little like file_get_contents
+As a side affect of this, it can be restricted by [`allow_url_fopen`](http://php.net/manual/en/filesystem.configuration.php#ini.allow-url-fopen)

 ## Options